SolarArbiter/SolarArbiter.github.io/usecases.md

 - User can upload a forecast ([4.C](#uc4C)).
 - User can upload data ([4.C](#uc4C)).
 - Framework applies data quality checks to uploaded data ([4.E](#uc4E)).
-- User can specify conditions (e.g., ramp rates) used to identify events occurring in a forecast or in data.
+- User can specify conditions (e.g., ramp rates, clear-sky threshold) used to identify events occurring in a forecast or in data.
 - Framework provides visual display of identified events ([3.D](#uc3D)).
 - Framework provides a report for user download ([3.D](#uc3D)).
 - User can save event data, i.e., a time series of true/false values.